Clickport vs Google Analytics: Cookieless vs GA4

 When the product is free, your visitors' data is the product.

 Clickport is hosted in Germany on Hetzner servers.
 Your data never leaves the EU.
 No sub-processors touch visitor data.
 No Google account linking.
 No advertising integration.
 No Schrems risk.
-The business model is simple: you pay for analytics.
-We don't sell data to fund advertising.
+The business model is simple: you pay for analytics, and that's the whole arrangement.
+There's no data to sell because the income comes from you, not advertisers.

 The "free" tool that costs $6,000 a year